 About our school

-Our school was founded in 1873 and is over 145 years old now!
+Our school was founded in 1873 and is nearly 150 years old now!

 There have been many changes over the years the most notable change in our recent history was our relocation from our site at Waikuku to our new school in Pegasus in 2014 when (then) Prime Minister John Key came to have a look around and formally open our school.

 Families move to our area for the coastal / rural lifestyle and our school reflects this.
 It is a school that lets children be children - wear bare feet, climb, get grazes and have fun.
 We value all that is great about our place - the beaches, the lake, the forest, the wetlands, the river and the history of our area.
 These features are integral parts to how we teach and what we teach.
 We are a school for adventurers, for creators and for thinkers.

 A central theme for us is that our children must become Kaitiaki (which broadly translates as guardians).
 People say that we need to leave a better planet for our children - we say that we need to leave better and more informed children for our planet.